 They prohibited anyone from looking at it.

-They had to be sealed in a vault and only the defense lawyer whose records were seized and the third party special master could have access to them.
+They had to be sealed in a vault, and only the defense lawyer whose records were seized and the third party special master could have access to them.

 Does that mean only things that would be relevant to a case that are not attorney client would be used then?

-Only non-attorney client privileged documents should be uh seen by anybody other than the attorney and now the special master.
+Only non-attorney client privileged documents should be seen by anybody other than the attorney and now the special master.

-Um and it's uh it's a long culling process to go through.
+And it's a long culling process to go through.

 It's about protecting clients' rights, and everyone in this country is a potential client at some time.